yubobo/cdap/docs/loom-docs/source/guide/installation/index.rst

 Common Installation Issues
 ==========================

 * A common issue is installing Loom on machines that have Open JDK installed rather than Oracle JDK.
-Loom currently does not support Open JDK.

 * If you see JDBC exceptions in the Loom Server log like:
   ::